Canon SX70 vs Sony A6500

 |Sony NEX-7||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Sony NEX-7|

 It is notable that the A6500 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX70 does not feature such an accessory-socket.

-Both the SX70 and the A6500 are recent models that are part of the current product line-up.
-The A6500 replaced the earlier Sony A6300, while the SX70 followed on from the Canon SX60 .
+The SX70 is a recent model that features in the current product line-up of Canon.
+In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX70 or the Sony A6500 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon PowerShot SX70 HS:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Ready to shoot: Has a lens built-in, whereas the A6500 requires a separate lens.